scqubits/scqubits/README.md

 Documentation
 -------------

-The documentation for sc_qubits is available at:
+The documentation for scqubits is available at:

 [//]: # (TODO Add link to documentation)